Clypeosoma

 Research needs

-Basic information including , number of included species, and diagnostic features remain unverified in major taxonomic databases.
+Basic information including type , number of included species, and diagnostic features remain unverified in major taxonomic databases.
 Original descriptions likely exist in 19th or early 20th century European arachnological literature.